 To fish in the Great Smoky Mountains National Park, you need a valid Tennessee or North Carolina fishing license.
-Licenses are not available for purchase within the park, but can be obtained from sources, like outfitters, in the towns adjacent to the park.
+Licenses can be obtained from the Tennessee Government Website or the North Carolina Wildlife Resources Commission.

 You must have a valid Tennessee or North Carolina state fishing license to fish all open Park waters.
 Licenses must be presented on demand by a Park Ranger.